 Results 1–10 of 18 for "Curriculum"X related to "RxP legislation made historic progress..."
-Refine Your Search Refine Your Search TopicEducation (9)Learning & memory (3)Children (2)HIV & AIDS (1)Personality (1) 3 more... [+] Race (1)Sleep (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBernstein, Douglas A. (1)Brabeck, Mary (1)Carey, Michael P. (1)Dwyer, Carol (1)Forsyth, Andrew D. (1) 4 more... [+] Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Mausner, Bernard (1)McCombs, Barbara (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 2.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 3.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
-HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 4.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 7.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 8.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 8.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 9.Activity 2.2: Sleep DisordersStudents actively identify the symptoms, treatment or prevention of insomnia, narcolepsy, sleep apnea, SIDS, nightmares, night terrors, sleepwalking, REM behavior disorder and jet lag.Curriculum 10.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Curriculum"X related to "RxP legislation made historic progress..."
+Refine Your Search Refine Your Search TopicEducation (14)Learning & memory (3)Children (2)HIV & AIDS (2)Personality (1) 3 more... [+] Race (1)Sleep (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBernstein, Douglas A. (1)Brabeck, Mary (1)Carey, Michael P. (1)Dwyer, Carol (1)Fernald, L. Dodge (1) 9 more... [+] Fernald, Peter S. (1)Forsyth, Andrew D. (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Mausner, Bernard (1)McCombs, Barbara (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Having choices allows children to feel that they have control or ownership over their own learning.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 4.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 5.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 6.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 7.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 8.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 9.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 10.Activity 2.2: Sleep DisordersStudents actively identify the symptoms, treatment or prevention of insomnia, narcolepsy, sleep apnea, SIDS, nightmares, night terrors, sleepwalking, REM behavior disorder and jet lag.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Curriculum"X related to "RxP legislation made historic progress..."